-The Horizon Paper has been in the business for more than 40 years.
-The company operates in 13 service locations and has partnered with 37 paper mills across the nation.
-The Horizon Paper prides themselves with their good customer service.
-Customers get an account on their Customer Portal for easy ordering and monitoring.
+The Horizon Paper company has been in the business for more than 40 years.
+It operates in 13 service locations and has partnered with 37 paper mills across the nation.
+Horizon Paper prides themselves on good customer service.
+Customers can open an account on their Customer Portal for easy ordering and monitoring.
 Horizon Paper is certified with the Forest Stewardship Council® Chain of Custody and Sustainable Forestry Initiative!® Chain of Custody.

-The Kelly Paper company carries printing papers and envelopes from world-class paper manufacturers around the globe for more than 80 years.
-They offer a wide array of paper products including envelopes and specialty papers.
-They have 42 stores nationwide; mostly near the West Coast.
+The Kelly Paper company has dealt in printing papers from world-class manufacturers around the globe for more than 80 years.
+It offers a wide array of paper products including envelopes and specialty papers.
+It has 42 stores nationwide; mostly near the West Coast.
 Similar to Horizon Paper, Kelly Paper also has a customer's webpage for faster transactions and monitoring orders.

-The International Paper is one of the world's leading paper suppliers.
+The International Paper company is one of the world's leading paper suppliers.
 They operate in more than 24 countries.
-In the US, they have more than 200 facilities.
+In the US, they have over 200 facilities.
 They provide various paper products for different types of businesses.

-Of course, for office supplies, you can count on Staples.
-They house different brands of paper products and other office supplies that fit everybody's needs.
+For office supplies, you can count on Staples.
+They stock different brands of paper products and other office supplies that fit everybody's needs.
 They have available customer programs that give rewards and discounts.
-You can either order supplies online or go to the hundreds of stores nationwide.
+You can either order supplies online or go to any of the hundreds of stores nationwide.

-Everything anyone needs is now online, and one of the largest online shops is Amazon.
+Everything anyone needs is now online, especially on Amazon.
 Check out their office products section.
-Ordering supplies is convenient and easy.
-If you're on Amazon Prime, you'll have the advantage of one-day shipping, too.
+Amazon makes ordering supplies online convenient and easy.
+If you're on Amazon Prime, you'll have the advantage of one-day shipping as well.

 Aside from printing tax forms, you'll be printing memos, contracts, and invoices in your business.
-So, a printer is one office equipment that you need to invest in.
-As a tax preparer, you'll be printing possibly thousands of tax forms for a year.
+As a tax preparer, you'll be printing possibly thousands of tax forms every year.
 A basic tax return with multiple schedules would be printed on a minimum of 12 pages.
-A bank product could easily print over 40 pages.
-If you are mailing any returns, you will have many more pages so the return can be mailed in.
-Additionally, no matter what printer you settle on, be sure to have a backup toner cartridge.
+A bank product could easily go for over 40 pages.
+If you are mailing any returns, you can expect to print many more pages.

 If you are buying a printer for your business, it's best that you choose a laser printer instead of an inkjet.
 Laser printers can handle heavy-duty printing tasks.
-While inkjet printers are best for home use where printing is done only on occasion.
+Inkjet printers are more appropriate for home use where printing is only done on occasion.

-Another feature that you might consider is the level of noise coming from your machine.
-If you work in a small room, a noisy printer could be disruptive.
+Another feature to consider is the level of noise produced by the machine.
+If you work in a small room, you might find a noisy printer rather disruptive.

 You may also want to consider whether you will buy print-only or multi-function printers.
-Print-only printers provide more efficiency since the whole device is dedicated to one task only.
-However, multi-function printers provide a wide range of versatility for your basic office needs like printing, copying, and scanning.
-Choose one which best suits your needs.
+Print-only printers can improve output efficiency as the whole device is dedicated to a single task.
+On the other hand, multi-function printers provide versatility, handling various office needs such as printing, copying, and scanning.
+Choose which type best suits your needs.

-Here are our recommended printers that can handle high-quality output despite the high volume.
+Here are our recommendations for printers that can offer high-quality output at a high volume.

 The HP LaserJet Enterprise Printer is a printer that can deliver good results in as fast as 5.3 seconds.
 In a month, it can handle a total of 250,000 papers per month.
 This means you can print an average of 12,500 papers per day.
 As per speed, it can print 55 pages per minute.
 This printer is only available for printing in black ink.
 However, it produces high-quality resolution with 1200 x 1200 dpi.
 Although this printer is a little pricey, it's a good investment because HP is known for its durability.

 Another speedy output printer is the Lexmark XM5163.
 It can print up to 250,000 pages per month at a speed of 55 pages per minute.
-It can handle print on 17 paper sizes.
+It supports print outputs in 17 paper sizes.
 It features a paper tray that accommodates 4,400 sheets of 20 lb paper.
-In terms of operating noise level, it boasts of only 56 decibels.
+In terms of operating noise level, it emits only 56 decibels.
 This printer is built for heavy-duty use and durable to last for years.

 Brother's top-selling printer is the MFC-L8900CDW model.
 It has print, scan, copy, and wireless networking capabilities.
-It produces 2400 x 600 dpi print resolution for both black and color ink outputs.
-Its printing speed is 33 pages per minute.
-In a month, it can produce 60,000 pages at most.
-It also features a Toner Save mode that helps save with toner cost.
+It produces 2400 x 600 dpi print resolution at both black and color ink outputs.
+Its printing speed is a decent 33 pages per minute.
+In a month, this model can produce approximately 60,000 pages.
+The Brother MFC-L8900CDW also features a Toner Save mode that helps reduce toner consumption.

-Getting a printer would be an investment.
-So, take your time in purchasing one.
-Research on the available printers in the market.
-Consider the budget and the specs you need for your tax preparation business.
+Getting a printer is a major investment.
+Take your time in purchasing one.
+Do your own research on the available printers in the market.
+Consider your budget and the specs you require in deciding which printer to buy.

-In the tax preparation business, having a laptop or desktop is mandatory.
-You would need it to keep records of your clients, prepare their taxes, and file those in the IRS e-File system.
+You will certainly need either a laptop or desktop to run your office.
+Your device will help you keep records of your clients, prepare their taxes, and file returns on the IRS e-File system.

 Not all laptops are created equal.
-So, it's important that you know what specifications you need for your business.
+It's essential to know what specifications you need for your business.
 Budget is also a big factor.
 Getting the right laptop would mean finding one the fits your needs without overpaying for it.